Below you will find some answers to some of the most common questions about eCards and Stationery.

 No. Both our standard and custom eCards are all now built completely Flash-free.
 Instead, we use newer and more mobile-friendly technologies, to include HTML5 and jQuery.
 Although Flash technology provides some great animation effects, it is not as web-friendly as many other technologies.
 Most notably, mobile technology and the Apple i-products, like the iPhone, iTouch and iPad.
 For this reason, EMA is proud to provide a product that is compatible across almost all modern desktop AND mobile platforms.

-Sending Stationary Through Email
+Sending Stationery Through Email

 How do I know I have permission to send emails to my list of recipients?